 One Day Orientation (Transfers)

 The one-day Orientation session for Transfer Students is an abbreviated version of the overnight for traditional first-years and transfers.
-You will have a chance to complete the Mathematics Competency Exam or Language Placement Exams, meet with an Orientation Group led by a Transfer Student or Dix Scholar, and attend information sessions that will prepare you for your registration appointment in the afternoon.
+You will have a chance to complete the Mathematics Competency Exam or Language Placement Exams, meet with an Orientation Group led by a Transfer Student Orientation Leader, and attend information sessions that will prepare you for your registration appointment in the afternoon.
 In the afternoon, you will meet with an academic adviser and attend information sessions on a variety of topics.
 The day concludes with a dinner on the town with other incoming students, which will help you to further connect with your future classmates and start forming the connections that will be so important to you during your time here.